-Blast kills 24 as Pakistanis vote in cliffhanger election
+Suicide bomber kills 29 as Pakistanis vote in cliffhanger election

 “Imran Khan is the only hope to change destiny of our country.
 We are here to support him in his fight against corruption,” said Tufail Aziz, 31, after casting his ballot in the north-western city of Peshawar.

 About 106 million people are registered to vote in polls due to close at 6 p.m (1300 GMT).
-Results will start trickling in within hours, and the likely winner should be known by around 2 a.m. on Thursday.
+The likely winner should be known by around 2 a.m. on Thursday.

 Whichever party wins, it will face a mounting and urgent in-tray, from a brewing economic crisis to worsening relations with on-off ally the United States to deepening cross-country water shortages.